 - Does the job require a commute?
-How many hours does it add to your workweek?
+How many hours does it add to your work week?

 - Are you open to a night shift job, or would you be too drained to write?

 Extroverts become more energized through engaging with other people.
-They also get their best ideas from interactions and people watching.
-For these kinds of writers, a day job at a coffee shop or night job as a bartender might be ideal, giving them a good income, an endless supply of inspiration, and days free for writing.
+They also get their best ideas from interactions and people-watching.
+For these kinds of writers, a day job at a coffee shop or a night job as a bartender might be ideal, giving them good income, an endless supply of inspiration, and days free for writing.

 Networking is also a major benefit of jobs you take for research purposes.
 For example, if you want to write a legal thriller, consider applying for jobs as a legal assistant or law office receptionist.
 You will build relationships with people who can answer questions to solve even the trickiest plot snag.

 Even the least promising-sounding job can be a networking bonanza if you keep an open mind.
-For example, I worked in a factory for three months.
-In addition to learning how my protagonist would experience that environment, I met one guy who made his own moonshine, a woman who committed DUI homicide, and an ex-member of the Chicago mafia.
-I consider all of these people (and the people they could introduce me to) inspiration and research references for future characters, and therefore networking gains.
+I worked in a factory for three months.
+In addition to learning how my protagonist would experience that environment, I met one guy who made his moonshine, a woman who committed DUI homicide, and an ex-member of the Chicago mafia.
+I consider all these people (and the people they could introduce me to) inspiration and research references for future characters, and therefore networking gains.

 For most writers, one of the most important factors isn’t mentioned in the job description: how often does the job require your full attention?
 When your job involves teaching high school or operating a saw, getting distracted will get you fired or worse.
 Other jobs include downtime or time when you can wear headphones while working.
 With or without permission, writers can use this downtime in countless ways (reading, listening to audiobooks, daydreaming, brainstorming, outlining, making notes, and even writing or revising).

-Keep in mind that the attention required varies individually, not just based on the job title.
+Remember that the attention required varies individually, not just based on the job title.
 As a temp receptionist for a big city radio station, I rarely had fewer than two people on hold.
 As the temp receptionist for a three-attorney law firm, I had plenty of time to make notes on my novel.

-Regardless, start by creating a budget to determine what you need to get by.
-Then add 10% or more as a buffer (emergencies will arise).
+Regardless, create a budget to determine what you need to get by.
+Then, add 10% or more as a buffer (emergencies will arise).
 That is the starting salary you should be looking for.
 Until you are an established writer, you should plan to live entirely off of this income.
-If you make any money off your writing, for example, by selling a short story.
+Consider it a bonus if you make money off your writing, for example, by selling a short story.
 Don’t forget to factor in fringe benefits.
 These could include paid time off, insurance, free food, and other benefits.

 Both historically and today, many famous writers got their start in journalism: Joan Didion, Langston Hughes, Stieg Larsson, Laura Lippman, George Orwell, Annie Proulx, Susan Sontag, and Bram Stoker, for example.
 What is freelance journalism?
 Read our guide to find out!